 To maximize the effectiveness of the training, an upper limit to the class size of 10 delegates is recommended.

-Duration3 days for classroom delivery; 4 days for on-line delivery.
+Duration3 days (available for classroom or on-line delivery).

 Who is it for?

 Mechanical, production and design engineers, drawing office and inspection personnel.